kriswiner/KTD2061/README.md

 Straightforward translation of many of the demos for the KTD2061 Evaluation Kit (KTD2061EUAC-EV1) from the original Python to Arduino-IDE-compatible C++.

 Rather than the Evaluation Kit, which is expensive, I designed and assembled my own [breakout board](https://oshpark.com/shared_projects/IfVZ6NAp) using the KTD2058 (I2C address 0x60) variant of the device family.
-The family comes in several variants each identical but for different I2C addresses so two or more can be easily ganged for controlling multiples batches of 36 rgb leds.
+The family comes in several variants each identical but for different I2C addresses so two or more can be easily ganged for controlling multiple batches of 36 rgb leds.

 ![image](https://user-images.githubusercontent.com/6698410/141882034-2c540819-88d3-48e8-84b5-86b890a51f68.jpg)